Enjoy the best that California has to offer by visiting the many prolific wine regions in and around Santa Maria Valley.

 Monterey County Wine

-Just three hours north of Santa Maria Valley, experience distinctive wines in a picture-perfect setting.
+Just three hours north of Santa Maria Valley you can experience distinctive wines in a picture-perfect setting.
 All grapes grown in Monterey County are wine grapes that contain an intense varietal flavor.
 Monterey County is a leader in mechanical harvesting, the most efficient method of removing grapes from the vines during harvest.
 Chardonnay makes up about 40% of the county’s acreage.
-Suitable terrain, an ideal climate and a blend of traditional and innovative wine growing methods make this area a delightful destination.
+Suitable terrain, an ideal climate and a blend of traditional and innovative wine growing methods make this California wine region a delightful destination.

 Paso Robles Wine